brevzin/cpp_proposals/4340_extend_cnttp_3/extend-cnttp-3.md

 * Faisal Vali's idea that reflection provides a good answer for how to serialize arbitrary elements, and
 * Dan Katz's experimentation that eventually led to the `std::define_static_meow` functions in [@P3491R3]{.title}

 The goal here is to allow types to opt-in to being usable as constant template parameters in a way that's forward-looking to containers as well.
-This proposal will also make the following standard library types usable: `std::optional`, `std::expected`, `std::variant`, `std::tuple`, `std::string_view`, `std::span`, everything in `<chrono>`, `std::complex`, the comparison categories, and `std::bitset`.
+This proposal will also make the following standard library types usable: `std::optional`, `std::expected`, `std::variant`, `std::tuple`, `std::string_view`, `std::span`, most types in `<chrono>`, `std::complex`, the comparison categories, `std::reference_wrapper`, `std::inplace_vector`, and `std::bitset`.
 Additionally, string literals will also become usable.

 # Design